voidzero/nixos-zfs-setup/Readme.md

 * It uses `/dev/disk/by-partname` rather than `/dev/disk/by-id/*` or `/dev/disk/by-path/*`;
 * It (currently) does not support disk encryption;
 * It supports impermanence.
 Read: [Erase Your Darlings](https://grahamc.com/blog/erase-your-darlings);
-* It always allocates (but currently does not create and use) a swap partition.
+* It always allocates one or more swap partitions.

 ## How to use this script